zitadel/zitadel/docs/docs/guides/integrate/zitadel-api/example-zitadel-api-with-go.md

 ---
-title: Integrate ZITADEL into a Go Application
+title: Integrate ZITADEL APIs into a Go Application
-sidebar_label: Go
+sidebar_label: Example Go
 ---

 This integration guide shows you how to integrate **ZITADEL** into your Go application.